 The Patron data repository is physically housed within the University of Melbourne environment.
-Nectar Cloud eResearch infrastructure facilitate secure storage of the large Patron dataset.
+Nectar Cloud eResearch infrastructure currently facilitates secure storage of the large Patron dataset.
 The University of Melbourne is Nectar’s lead agent.
 No data within the Patron dataset is stored within an off-shore server or outside of the University controlled server environment.

 Our team at HaBIC R2 Health Informatics Unit, within the Department of General Practice, are experts in cross-sectoral data capture, consent management and privacy-protecting record management.
-We employ international best practice policies and procedures in our data warehousing and curation to ‘future proof’ against risk, and we adhere to all national legislation around privacy and data security.
+We employ national and international good practice policies and procedures in our data warehousing and curation in line with national legislation around privacy and data security.
 Our active risk mitigation strategies are regularly reviewed.
+It is a legal requirement that any notifiable data breaches are reported to the Australian Information Commissioner.

 No Patron datasets will ever be publicly accessible, but findings from the research, using aggregate data, will be made available through publications and reports.
-Every researcher that accesses the datasets can do so only after showing that they will meet strict ethical, legal and data governance standards.
-It is a legal requirement that any notifiable data breaches are reported to the Australian Information Commissioner within three days.
+Every researcher that accesses part of the dataset can do so only after meeting ethical, legal and data governance standards.

 Anonymous record linkage